gimelbrantlab/magic/README.md

 ## Requirements

 Linux/Mac machine with updated R (~3.4.x) and git.
 Please see the [instructions](https://github.com/gimelbrantlab/magic/blob/master/Installation.md) if you don't have git or R installed.
+There is a number of R packages that need to be installed, please see [dependencies](https://github.com/gimelbrantlab/magic/blob/master/Dependencies.md).
+During Magic installation, install.R script will try to download and install missing packages.
+However, if installation some of them fails, you will have to install them [manually](https://github.com/gimelbrantlab/magic/blob/master/Installation.md).

 ## MaGIC installation